AdobeDocs/experience-platform.en/help/access-control/ui/details-and-services.md

 ![profile-settings](../images/profile-settings.png)

 The **[!UICONTROL Profile Settings]** menu appears, starting on the **[!UICONTROL Details]** tab.
-This tab allows you to input and edit your [!UICONTROL Profile Name] and [!UICONTROL Description].
-You can also modify your [!UICONTROL Display Name] as well as the email notification settings for your account.
+This tab allows you to input and edit your profile name and description.
+You can also modify your display name as well as the email notification settings for your account.

 ![edit-details-settings](../images/edit-details-settings.png)